wabiloo/notion-export-prettify/README.md

 All of those are optional, and will just be done if associated resources are available in the template.

-Template?
+## Templates

+Templates?
 Yes, you can also have several templates defined, and choose the one to apply when you run the tool.

+_(documentation being written)_

 ## Usage
 ```